 It’s none of your concern – it’s fruit but you don’t need to see it.

 Well I think I do!

 I’m going off point, but what I’m trying to say is, I don’t think asking for reviews is at all shady and in no way compromises the quality of the reviews left.
 What I do think is slightly off-putting is that to “improve quality”, not all reviews are displayed.

 I want to make something crystal clear though.
 There’s a difference between moderating and removing fake or abusive reviews which will not appear on a site, and choosing not to display all genuine reviews whether positive or negative, to “improve quality”.

 The article goes ahead and posts a review left by a customer who used a removal company, which states:

 “Impressively quick to unload our fully packed 17′ U-haul in only 90 minutes.
 They were pretty careful and didn’t break anything.
 Would be 4 stars for good service, but -1 for being unreasonably pushy about a yelp review and making me write it in front of them.”

 This isn’t simply an email invitation asking for a review, nor is it a polite in-store request, this is harassing and bullying the customer into doing something until they say yes.

-That is not what asking for reviews is about, and certainly not how we operate at Reviews.co.uk.
+That is not what asking for reviews is about, and certainly not how we operate at Reviews.io.
 When you are advised to ask your customer for a review, it is not midway through their meal, nor whilst they’re trying on a dress in the changing room.
-Customers should be asked in a respectable amount of time after a purchase has been made via an email or an in-store app, kindly asking for their experience.
+Customers should be asked in a respectable amount of time after dispatch or purchase, kindly asking for their experience.